biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/docs/nextflow_2.rst

 Using public pipelines
 =============================================
-As an example, we will use our pipeline `Master Of Pores <https://github.com/biocorecrg/mop2>`__ published in `2019 in Frontiers in Genetics <https://www.frontiersin.org/articles/10.3389/fgene.2020.00211/full>`__ .
+As an example, we will use our software `Master Of Pores <https://github.com/biocorecrg/mop2>`__ published in `2019 in Frontiers in Genetics <https://www.frontiersin.org/articles/10.3389/fgene.2020.00211/full>`__ .

 This repository contains a collection of pipelines for processing nanopore's raw data (both cDNA and dRNA-seq), detecting putative RNA modifications and estimating RNA polyA tail sizes.